Medical questions & health advice by board certified doctors

 "My left ear has been ringing for the past week.
-What should I do?
+What should I do?"

 I am an 18-year-old female.
 I work at hot topic and i have a problem.
 My left ear has been ringing since last Monday and I don't know why.
 It is also harder for me to hear in my left ear than my right ear.
 I don't listen to very loud music and I am hardly in loud environments.
 Am I going deaf in my left ear?

 Your primary doctor can help you with this.
 In addition, an Ear Nose Throat Doctor and an audiologist (a hearing specialist) can be helpful.
 Ringing in the ear is medically known as tinnitus.
 This is fairly common.
 We classify tinnitus into objective (where there is actually something in the ear like pulsing blood in an artery) or subjective (which is the sensation of ringing without any sound that can be picked up).
 Far and away, subjective tinnitus is more common that objective.
 By far, the most common cause of subjective tinnitus is damage to the auditory nerve -- the nerve responsible for hearing.
 This often occurs due to acoustic trauma -- listening to loud musci or using ear plugs.
 Often though this is bilateral (in both ears).
 The loss of hearing in the ear is also concerning.
 There are mechanical causes such as fluid in the ear or infection that should be evaluated.
 Also a ruptured ear drum can do this.
 Rarely a tumor in the nerve can cause this.
 There are some rare disease (for example Meniere's) that can also do this.
 See your doctor.
 This should be evaluated before permanent hearing loss.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.